Welshy92/jacobs-tech-tips/docs/testing.md

 *h2 text too spread out on mobile views of maintenance.html and links.html.
 Caused by .content styling. move the text alignment to target specific elements of .content as opposed to whole class.

 ### **Known Bugs**

+Form on index.html doesn't get the same level of padding as the rest of the content.